-This timely seminar will examine the latest thinking on the relationship between young people and digital technology - looking at empowerment, digital literacy and online safety.
+This timely seminar will examine the latest thinking on the relationship between young people and digital technology.

-It takes place with the Department for Digital, Culture, Media & Sport and Home Office preparing to publish its white paper on Internet Safety.
+It takes place with the Department for Digital, Culture, Media & Sport and the Home Office preparing to publish its White Paper on Internet Safety.

-The seminar will bring out latest thinking on empowering young people online and developing their digital literacy, resilience and advanced skills - and the further steps that can be taken to support this by policymakers, schools and technology providers.
+The seminar will bring out latest thinking on empowering young people online and developing their digital literacy, resilience and advanced skills - and the further steps that can be taken by policymakers, schools and technology providers.